p-molnar/get_next_line/README.md

 ### For the mandatory `get_next_line()`

-The example below shows how you can include the `get_next_line()` into your own projects by including the `get_next_line`'s headers and source files:
+Below is an example illustrating how to integrate `get_next_line()` into your projects by including the necessary headers and source files:

-1. The directory structure your `project` may look as follows after cloning the repo.
+1. After cloning the repository, your project directory structure should resemble the following:

 ```bash
 project